Home computer

 The line between 'business' and 'home' computer market segments vanished completely once IBM PC compatibles became commonly used in the home, since now both categories of computers typically use the same processor architectures, peripherals, operating systems, and applications.
-Often the only difference may be the sales outlet through which they are purchased.
-Another change from the home computer era is that the once-common endeavour of writing one's own software programs has almost vanished from home computer use.
+Often, the only difference may be the sales outlet through which they are purchased.
+Another change from the home computer era is that the once-common endeavor of writing one's own software programs has almost vanished from home computer use.